GageGabaldon/CS386-Team-Project/Deliverables/D7_V&V.md

 ##### 2.2.1

-We used Mockito for our integration tests.
+We used Mockito and Junit for our integration tests.

 ##### 2.2.2